 Directions

-2 - In a large bowl, using a handheld mixer, beat the butter and sugar at medium-high speed until light and fluffy, about 3 minutes.
+1 - Preheat the oven to 325 F. Butter two 9-inch round cake pans and line with parchment paper; butter the parchment paper.
+Dust the pan all over with flour, tapping out any excess.
+In a medium bowl, whisk the flour with the baking powder, baking soda, and salt.2 - In a large bowl, using a handheld mixer, beat the butter and sugar at medium-high speed until light and fluffy, about 3 minutes.
 Beat in the egg yolks and vanilla extract.
 Add the mashed bananas and beat the mixture until smooth.
 Add half of the dry ingredients and beat at low-speed until the batter is moistened.
 Beat in half of the buttermilk, then add the remaining dry ingredients and the remaining buttermilk.

 3 - In a medium bowl, beat the egg whites at medium-high speed until firm peaks form.
 (The best way to do this is to have the beaters and the bowl cold.
 I put them in the freezer 20 or so minutes before beginning.)
 Beat one-fourth of the egg whites into the batter at low speed.
 Using a rubber spatula, fold in the rest of the whites until no streaks remain.
 Scrape the batter into the prepared pans and smooth the top.
 Bake the cakes for ~ 40 minutes, until the top is golden and springy and a toothpick inserted in the center comes out clean; the top will be slightly cracked.
 Let cool in the pan for 15 minutes, then invert the cake onto a rack to cool completely.
 Peel off the parchment paper.